 CEREC crowns are ceramic crowns that are built in our office with advanced CAD/CAM (Computer-Aided Design/Manufacturing) technology.
 Using CEREC, Dr. Hawthorne can create and place dental crowns in just a single appointment.
 There’s no need to see the dentist multiple times!
 Read on to learn more about the benefits and basics of CEREC, or contact us now to schedule your consultation.

 One of the biggest benefits of CEREC crowns is that you can get a crown in a day.
 Traditional crowns take at least 2 appointments over a period of 1-2 weeks or longer.

 CEREC uses a digital scanner, so there’s no need to use putty and trays to take physical molds of your teeth.
 Many patients find this process to be uncomfortable, so CEREC makes your visit easier.

 There’s no need to wear a temporary resin crown between your appointments.
 Your tooth will be repaired and restored in just a single day.

-To begin the process, Dr. Michelle will trim your tooth and scan it to capture a 3D image of your tooth and the surrounding area.
+To begin the process, Dr. Hawthorne will trim your tooth and scan it to capture a 3D image of your tooth and the surrounding area.

 CEREC crowns may be used to replace a large filling, or as an alternative to a filling for severely decayed teeth.